Talent Hoarding in Organizations: Introduction

 To empirically test for talent hoarding, I collect a unique combination of personnel records, internal job application data, and new survey evidence from a large manufacturing firm that employs over 200,000 workers.
 I focus my analysis on the firm's largest internal labor market, consisting of over 30,000 white-collar and management employees in Germany.
 I demonstrate that the firm is similar to other large firms in terms of its workforce and organizational design.
 As in many other large firms, employees who want to switch to a new position or to be promoted are required to apply for the position.
 Since most workers in the same team work in similar positions, workers who seek different positions, including promotions, typically need to apply to jobs outside the team.

 The data I assemble offer three key advantages.
 First, collecting new survey evidence from managers in the firm allows me to directly document that managers face misaligned incentives and act accordingly.
-Second, the firm's personnel records allow me to construct a measure of talent hoarding using the extent to which managers systematically suppress the visibility of workers.
+Second, the firm's personnel records allow me to construct a measure of talent hoarding using the difference between managers' private and public ratings of worker talent.
 Without such data, directly measuring managerial talent hoarding is empirically challenging because hoarding by definition involves hidden actions.
 Third, by combining personnel records with the universe of application and hiring decisions at the firm, I am able to document the extent to which talent hoarding deters workers' high-stakes applications that would otherwise have been successful.

 Survey responses from 62\% of managers in the firm reveal that incentives to hoard talent are widespread.
 The majority of managers (55\%) explicitly acknowledge that supporting workers' career development entails a conflict of interest because more developed workers are more likely to leave the team.
 This conflict of interest relates to the misaligned incentives managers face: while almost all managers (96\%) believe they would have a large impact on workers' careers, only 36\% perceive this impact to be valued by the firm.
 A further disincentive to develop talent is the risk of workers leaving the team: 68\% of managers state that they would be more likely to support workers' career development if it would be easier to replace lost talent.
 The survey demonstrates that managerial talent hoarding actions, which are reported by 75\% of managers, are a common response to these prevailing managerial incentives.